Apple gives NFC chip technology a prized seal of approval

 "For there to be a full payment solution there needs to be not only an NFC radio but also a secure element chip, which obviously increases the dollar content opportunity for chipmakers like NXP, but also provides a more robust and secure solutions for the mobile payments industry," Vinh said.

-Chipmakers ST Microelectronics and Infineon Technologies have a strong presence in secure element components and have plenty of scalability should the technology take off, said IHS iSuppli analyst Don Tait.
+Chipmakers ST Microelectronics (SMT.BK) and Infineon Technologies (IFXGn.DE) have a strong presence in secure element components and have plenty of scalability should the technology take off, said IHS iSuppli analyst Don Tait.

 NXP had a 59 percent share of the NFC chip market last year, but rivals are ramping up their own offerings.
 Broadcom has a third of the market and is integrating NFC features onto "combo" chips already packed with wifi, Bluetooth and GPS.